 The brief history and mission statement or artist statement should cover the history and mission of the organization and the scope of current activities or should be a brief statement from the artist about their personal creative history leading up to the proposed project.

-Yes, each field has a character count that will guide you as to how much detail to go into.
-Please do your best to be succinct in your descriptions.
+Yes, each field has a character count that will guide you; please be succinct in your descriptions.

-Community Arts grant applications are evaluated by a rotating panel of professional artists.
-Final approval for Community Arts grants are determined by the Zellerbach Family Foundation Board of Directors.
+Community Arts Project grant applications are evaluated by a rotating panel of professional artists.
+Final approval for grants is determined by the Zellerbach Family Foundation Board of Directors.

-You will receive an email notification of the outcome of your grant.
+You will receive an email notification of the outcome of your grant after the Zellerbach Family Foundation Board of Directors meeting.

 The William and Flora Hewlett Foundation is a generous partner and supporter of the Community Arts program.
 Some of the funding you receive in your award may have been contributed by the Hewlett Foundation; if so, this contribution will be listed on your grant agreement.